RickDW/bikey/README.md

 classes.
 SpacarEnv is not a full gym environment, therefore only BicycleEnv is registered as an environment.

-To create an environment instance, first import the bikey package.
-This will automatically register the bicycle environment, which allows gym.make to create an environment with the specified options.
+To create an environment instance import the module that defines the bicycle environment.
+This will automatically register the environment, which allows gym.make to create an environment for you.

 ```
 import gym
-import bikey
+import bikey.bicycle

 env = gym.make("BicycleEnv-v0")
 # this creates an instance of the BicycleEnv class